 Growing Cabbage

 Cabbage, in one form or another, has been around since 4,000 B.C, with evidence of cultivation in the Shensi province of China.
-It can be enjoyed fresh in a slaw salad, cooked in a great dish like corned beef and cabbage or fermented into sauerkraut or kimchi.
-However you like to eat it, cabbage comes in several forms and can be planted late summer or spring (depending on where you live).
+It can be enjoyed fresh in a slaw salad, cooked in a great dish like corned beef and cabbage, or fermented into sauerkraut or kimchi.
+However you like to eat it, cabbage comes in several forms and can be planted in late summer or spring, depending on your location.
 In our video on Growing Organic Cabbage, Tricia shows just how easy it is to grow cabbage.

 Types of Cabbage